System Protector is a rogue anti-spyware program that is

 is open later in the fix.
 Due to this malware infecting Internet Explorer,

 it is suggested that you use Firefox or another browser when following these

-- Before we can do anything we must first end the System Protector process
+- Before we can do anything we must first end the Total Security process so

-Explorer.
-Normally, we would have you use the Windows Task Manager, but this
+we would have you use the Windows Task Manager, but this rogue will disable

-rogue will disable the ability to run it.
-Please download Process Explorer
+the ability to run it.
+Please download Process Explorer from the following

 - Once the program is running, you should be presented with a screen similar